MonicaMongeHernandez/webdriverIO-Web/README.md

 ## Scenarios

 Two sites were selected to perform the testing.
 Happy and negative paths were implemented, and in the future, more additions will be made like CI/CD with GitHub actions (file was added - structure -), and integration with BrowserStack.
+If the test case fail Allure takes a screenshot.

 All the test cases are automated by the scripts.